Dolores Arsenova: Personal background

 In 1990, Arsenova graduated with a teaching degree from St. Clement of Ohrid University of Sofia, Bulgaria.
 In 1995, she received her law degree from the University for National and World Economics (UNWE) in Sofia, Bulgaria.

 Professional background

 In 1996, Arsenova began working in law, becoming a member of the Sofia Bar Association.
 Her focus included providing legal advice and serving as a management consultant working with nonprofit organizations.
 In 1999, she was honored with a fellowship of the Global and Regional Development Section at the Sociology Institute with the Bulgarian Academy of Sciences.

 On July 24, 2001, Arsenova set her legal career aside, when she became a Member of Parliament and was appointed as the Minister of Environment and Waters in the cabinet of Tsar Simeon II of Bulgaria, with the Government of the National Movement Simeon II.

-Arsenova is member of the Bulgarian Sociology Association and of the Union of Scientists in Bulgaria.
-She is also the chair of the Governing Board of the Hypokrat Nonprofit Association.
+Arsenova is member of the Bulgarian Sociology Association" should be "Arsenova is a member of the Bulgarian Sociology Association.